dotnet/dotnet-docker/samples/aspnetapp/README.md

 docker build --pull -t aspnetapp:nanoserver-trim -f Dockerfile.nanoserver-x64-trim .
 docker images aspnetapp | findstr nanoserver
 ```

+### Viewing the Site

+After the application starts, visit the site one of two ways:

+* From the web browser on the ARM32 device at `http://localhost:8000`
+* From the web browser on another device on the same network on the ARM32 device IP on port 8000, similar to: `http://192.168.1.18:8000`

+You must set the `ASPNETCORE_URLS` environment variable manually ([example usage](https://github.com/dotnet/dotnet-docker/blob/master/2.1/runtime-deps/stretch-slim/arm32v7/Dockerfile#L19)) if you build the sample locally (without Docker) and want to navigate to the site from another machine.

 ## View ASP.NET Core apps via IP address